1nk0x01/1nk0x01.github.io/content/Write-ups/soc-tips/windows-logging.md

 ## Service Creation: Windows Event ID 7045

-Actually this Event ID is not listed in Microsoft Events ID but Service Creation is another way the attackers use to persist or use the computer resources for mining cryptocurrency
+Actually this Event ID is not listed in Microsoft Events ID but Service Creation is another way the attackers use for persistencec or use the computer resources for mining cryptocurrency

 ![](https://i.imgur.com/K2uUMQZ.png)